SwampGuzzler/NodeBeginnerBook/README.md

 To show off code from the book

-This Repo will contain whatever code challengs and example apps the book walks us through/
+This Repo will contain whatever code challengs and example apps the book walks us through.